Composite Short-path Nonadiabatic Holonomic Quantum Gates: PHYSICAL REALIZATION

-Rydberg atoms with high principal quantum number possess excellent atomic properties including strong and long-range interaction, giant polarizability and long lifetime \cite{ Saffman2010}.
-It provides a promising platform to take advantage of these properties to implement quantum gates between neutral atom qubits \cite{Jaksch2000, Isenhower2010, Levine2019}.
-Our S-NHQC scheme as well as the CS-NHQC scheme can be readily implemented in the Rydberg atomic quantum system.
-As for the single-qubit gate case, the required interaction in Eq. (\ref{7}) is just a conventional three-level $\Lambda$ system driving by two external fields in the two-photon resonant way, which can be readily induced, see the interaction of the target atom in Fig. \ref{Fig8}(a) and the relevant description in the following for detail.
-And, the parameters chosen in Section \ref{performance} and the case 1 in Section \ref{Hgate} is typically for the Rydberg atomic system.
-Thus, for the physical realization of our S-NHQC scheme, in the following, we only focus on the construction of a two-qubit holonomic quantum gate.
+Rydberg atoms with high principal quantum number possess excellent atomic properties including strong and long-range interaction, giant polarizability, and long lifetime \cite{ Saffman2010}.
+It provides a promising platform to take advantage of these properties to implement quantum gates between neutral atom qubits \cite{Jaksch2000, Isenhower2010, Levine2019,Zhaopeizi2017,Zhaopeizi2018,CPShen2019}.
+Our SNHQC scheme as well as the CSNHQC scheme can be readily implemented in the Rydberg atomic quantum system.
+As for the single-qubit gate case, the required interaction in Eq. (\ref{7}) is just a conventional three-level $\Lambda$ system driving by two external fields in the two-photon resonant way, which can be readily induced, see the interaction of the target atom in Fig. \ref{Fig8}(a).
+Thus, for the physical realization of our SNHQC scheme, in the following, we focus only on the construction of a two-qubit holonomic quantum gate.

-The implementation of a nontrivial two-qubit gate with two Rydberg atoms is based on the Rydberg blockade effect \cite{Jaksch2000}, where previous schems can only limit to the controlled-$\rm Z$ gate \cite{Jaksch2000} or controlled-not (CNOT) gate \cite{Isenhower2010, Levine2019}.
-Comparing with previous schemes, our scheme can obtain arbitrary controlled-$U$ gate via choosing different parameters.
-In addition, our scheme is more robust than the previous dynamical schemes in the presence of both the systematic Rabi-frequency error and the detuning error.
-Besides, even compared with the optimal situation of the dynamical approach, our scheme still has advantage in terms of gate-robustness.
-Moreover, our scheme can easily be extended to the case of multi-qubit controlled gates, without increasing the gate-time, which will benefit the future large-scale quantum computation.
+The implementations of dynamical nontrivial two-qubit gate with two Rydberg atoms are based on the Rydberg blockade effect \cite{Jaksch2000}, where previous schemes can only be limited to the controlled-$\rm Z$ gate \cite{Jaksch2000} or controlled-not (CNOT) gate \cite{Isenhower2010, Levine2019}.
+Compared with previous dynamical schemes, our scheme can obtain arbitrary controlled-$U$ gate via choosing different parameters.
+In addition, our scheme is more robust than the previous dynamical one in the presence of both the systematic Rabi error and the frequency drift error.
+Besides, even compared with the optimal situation of the dynamical approach, our scheme still has the advantage in terms of gate robustness.
+Moreover, our scheme can be extended easily to the case of multiqubit controlled gates, without increasing the gate time, which will benefit future large-scale quantum computation.